corbinmgraham/pyscripts/README.md

-# pyscripts
+# Python Scripts for Mundane Tasks
-Python Scripts to Accelerate Projects
+See each file's HOWTO for proper usage.